 RSS feeds are a means of distributing the latest articles published by a website, like news on politics and sporting events.
 They're a great way to publish content that is regularly updated.

 A lot of prominent news organizations like Reuters and The Guardian publish multiple RSS feeds for various categories of content.
-Smaller news organizations which do not have the means to send correspondents to all corners of the world can simply curate content from these feeds, while explicitly including attribution to the original sources of news.
+Smaller news organizations that do not have the means to send correspondents to all corners of the world can simply curate content from these feeds, while explicitly including attribution to the original sources of news.

 It is not hard to find RSS feeds published by websites, big and small.
 By default, WordPress sites have RSS feeds available unless they're manually removed by the site admins.
 So, here are a few ways to find them.

 1. Browser RSS Autodiscovery

 Most browsers either include an RSS auto-discovery tool by default or they allow you to add extensions for it.